BrunoGilRamirez/Ecommerce_Microservices_Platform/README.md

-# 🚀 FP Kafka Infrastructure
+# 🚀 Ecommerce Kafka Infrastructure

-Standalone repository for the Apache Kafka infrastructure used in the FP microservices ecosystem.
+Standalone repository for the Apache Kafka infrastructure used in the Ecommerce microservices ecosystem.

 ## 📋 Description